athena-labz/athena/README.md

 CAS score grows in the following occasions:

 ##### I. Service Deals
-In order to incentivize constant use of the platform, DigiServices reward's users for service deals.
-This is done by increasing the user score according to the already defined formula only if there were no accusations and both parties were satisfied.
-The percentage from service deals (the *c* variable in the formula) is 5%, but this value is subject to change.
+In order to promote active and increasing use of the platform, DigiServices rewards users for service deals.
+This is done by increasing the user score according to the already defined formula only if there were no accusations and both parties ended up satisfied.
+The percentage from service deals (the *c* variable in the formula) is currently 5%, but with reserve to change.

 ##### II.
 Conflict Resolutions
-Another important component of DigiServices is the resolution mechanism: a Plutus validator script that redistributes locked tokens from parties based on the input from trusted judges in order to penalize those who did not follow the established rules.
-Judges are very important for the sustainability of the platform, since they are the ones responsible for providing reliable connections between the natural world and the blockchain world.
-As for better evaluating the honesty of platform mediators, judges' CAS scores increase only when their resolution is not challenged.
+Another important component of DigiServices is the resolution mechanism: a Plutus validator script that redistributes locked tokens from parties based on the input from trusted judges in order to penalize those who broke the rules.
+Judges are important for the sustainability of the platform, since they are the ones responsible for providing reliable connections between the natural world and the blockchain world.
+In order to reinforce the evaluation mechanism of judges, their CAS scores increase only when their resolution is not challenged.
 The percentage in this case is 7%.

 ##### III.
 Reviews
 After a service is completed or a conflict is resolved, the involved parties must give a review.
 Because DigiServices intends to preserve users' anonymity and review manipulation would be undesirable, reviews are matched to DSET tokens.
 Whenever a service is completed, the client and the service provider are forced to distribute 0.5% of the service price, either giving it partially or fully to the other.
 The remaining is burnt.